alf248/alf248/README.md

-My githubpage page is inteded for example code and learning
+This githubpage page is inteded for example code and learning